Slluxx/Sandboxer/README.md

 ## Why Sandboxer?

 Windows Sandbox limits users to a single Logon command, which can be restrictive.
 While batch or PowerShell scripts provide flexibility, managing multiple tasks that you only sometimes want can become cumbersome.
-Sandboxer simplifies this process by allowing scripts to execute seamlessly with "ExecutionPolicy Bypass," ensuring they run without impacting system settings.
+Sandboxer simplifies this process by allowing scripts to execute seamlessly with "ExecutionPolicy Bypass", making it easier to manage and execute your tasks.

 ## Extending Functionality with Custom Scripts